Silic0nS0ldier/CRA-6673/README.md

-This repo aims to reproduce the issues described at https://github.com/facebook/create-react-app/issues/6673
+This repo aims to show how https://github.com/facebook/create-react-app/issues/6673 cannot be reproduced.